scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 It works by comparing the class files of two provided JARs and report any binary incompatibilities found.
 Both backwards and forwards binary incompatibility can be detected by swapping input order of the JARs.

-By incorporating [MiMa SBT plugin](https://github.com/lightbend/migration-manager/wiki/Sbt-plugin) into your SBT build, you can easily check whether you have accidentally introduced binary incompatible changes.
-Detailed instruction on how to use the SBT plugin can be found in the link.
+By incorporating MiMa's [sbt plugin](https://github.com/lightbend/migration-manager/wiki/sbt-plugin) into your sbt build, you can easily check whether you have accidentally introduced binary incompatible changes.
+Detailed instruction on how to use the sbt plugin can be found in the link.

 We strongly encourage every library author to incorporate MiMa into their continuous integration and release workflow.